NURDspace/nurdbar/README.md

 Any database which can be used with sqlalchemy can be used, but the database specific python library needs to be installed.

 Run "nurdbar/barcodemonitor.py <configfile>" to start the BarcodeMonitor, which monitors a serial port for scanned barcodes and acts upon them.
 See tests/example.py for some example code.
+To run the example.py as-is, you need socat, which can tie virtual serial ports together, so you can write data to one, which is received by another virtual serial port.